 Interview – Korey Cooper of Skillet

 In the crazy world we live in, filled with political agendas, hatred, and negativity, it is nice to have something positive to turn to.
-Providing that outlet of light to millions of listeners worldwide, the Hard Rock band known as Skillet have been doing just that.
+Providing that outlet of light to millions of listeners worldwide, the Hard Rock band known as Skillet has been doing just that.
 A band with a rich history dating back two decades, Skillet has touched the hearts of many with a brand of Hard Rock that is both energizing, positive, and hopeful.

 CrypticRock.com – Skillet’s history goes back two decades now.
 In that time, you guys have really built a very successful band, obtaining platinum status, touring all over the world, and building a family-like fanbase.
 Since joining the band full-time back in 1999, what has the journey been like for you?

 Korey Cooper – It’s been a crazy, crazy journey.
 John and I got married right after the first Skillet album came out.
-We kind of had decided that we didn’t really want to do the separate thing were I was at home and he was on the road.
+We kind of had decided that we didn’t really want to do the separate thing where I was at home and he was on the road.
 So I went on the road actually ’97 in the van selling merch so that we could be together.
-Then ’98 they added keyboard and they didn’t have money to pay anybody and I was already there.
+Then ’98 they added keyboards and they didn’t have money to pay anybody and I was already there.
 That’s my main, started on piano and they needed a keyboard player; so they were like okay she’s here and she’s free.
 So that’s how I got into the band (laughs).

 Ardent